 Double-blind clinical trials are needed to determine the safety and efficacy of each plant ingredient before they can be recommended for medical use.

-The herbal dietary supplement company that my husband and I use has been in business for 50-plus years and is known as the #1 natural nutrition company in the United States.
-It has invested more than $250 million in clinical testing, research and development and has over 90 published studies in peer-reviewed scientific journals—more than any other nutritional company!
+The herbal dietary supplement company that my husband and I use has been in business for 60-plus years and is known as a clear-cut industry pioneer and leader.
+It has invested more than $250 million in clinical testing, research and development and has over 100 published studies in peer-reviewed scientific journals—more than any other nutritional company!

 Only one dietary supplement company has a 20-year landmark study

 When investing in dietary supplements, consider it first as an investment in your health.
 This way, you won't want to waste your money on poorly formulated or synthetic supplements containing artificial colors, sweeteners, binders, and fillers that will not be readily absorbed into your bloodstream.